 Antares lies only 4.57 degrees south of the ecliptic (the Sun’s apparent path across the sky) and is frequently occulted by the Moon and sometimes by the planets.
 It is one of several bright stars in zodiac constellations located within six degrees of the ecliptic.
 The others are Aldebaran in Taurus, Regulus in Leo and Spica in Virgo.
 The Sun passes near Antares – about 5 degrees north of the star – in early December every year, and the star is invisible during this period.
 Antares is occulted by planets only rarely.
 The last occultation, by Venus, was recorded on September 17, 525 BCE, and the next one will occur on November 17, 2400.

 Antares is often compared to Betelgeuse, another exceptionally bright red supergiant.
-Betelgeuse is similar in colour and brightness, with the spectral classification M1–M2 Ia–ab and an apparent magnitude that varies from 0.0 to 1.3.
-The star’s properties are just as challenging to pin down as those of Antares, but with an estimated radius between 887 and 955 solar radii, Betelgeuse is somewhat larger than Antares and, at a distance between 640 and 724 light years from Earth, it is also more distant.
+Betelgeuse is similar in colour and brightness.
+It has the spectral classification M1–M2 Ia–ab and an apparent magnitude that varies from 0.0 to 1.3.
+The star’s properties are just as challenging to pin down as those of Antares.
+With an estimated radius between 887 and 955 solar radii, Betelgeuse is somewhat larger than Antares and, at a distance between 640 and 724 light years from Earth, it is also more distant.
 It is brighter than Antares mainly because of its larger size.

 Antares is one of the brightest stars in near-infrared wavelengths.
 With a J-band magnitude of -2.7, it outshines R Doradus (-2.6), Arcturus (-2.2) and Aldebaran (-2.1), but is not quite as bright as Betelgeuse (-2.99).